 Selective Attention Driven by Both Processes

 Selective attention, a key concept in cognitive psychology, is driven by both top-down and bottom-up processes.
 Top-down processes are influenced by an individual's internal goals, beliefs, and expectations.
-For example, if a person is searching for their friend in a crowded room, their internal goal of finding their friend will drive their attention towards faces and clothing similar to what their friend typically wears.
+For example, if someone is searching for their friend in a crowded room, their internal goal of finding their friend will drive their attention towards faces and clothing similar to what their friend typically wears.

 Both top-down and bottom-up processes work together to determine what information is selected for further processing.
 The individual's internal goals and expectations shape their attentional focus, but external stimuli can also unexpectedly grab their attention.